sara maher - visual art

 A response to Tasmania's penal past, incarceration and psychological states of isolation.
 Four panels, side by side, and a fifth positioned high above an adjacent wall, reflect on the desolate confines that imprisoned convicts, their scarred histories, and the hallucinatory effect that such spaces might have induced.
 Sound and image merge in a synaesthesia-like way evoking, through the walls, portals to fantasised escape.
 Ideas evolved in the time-worn graffiti-laden cells of the Hobart Penitentiary.
 "In the same way senses interweave, the auditory and visual impression in the work feed one another and transform, causing our perception to become altered.."
 (Clair Needham)

 .
-Sound ; Review by Scot Cotterell.
+Sound by Nigel Farley; Review by Scot Cotterell.

 First wall, 2011, Mixed media on paper, 170 x 115cm, Photo: Bernie Carr Third wall, 2011, Mixed media on paper, 170 x 115cm, Photo: Bernie Carr